How to flip a coin?

 “I tell people the first time I decided to write a novel I was in my mid-20s, and it was, ‘Well, it’s time to see if I can do this.’
 I basically flipped a coin to see if I was going to write science fiction or if I was going to do a crime novel.
 The coin toss went to science fiction.” – John Scalzi

 “While many alternate reality stories ask, ‘What might have been?’ parallel universe stories literalize the war between good and evil that plays inside each of us every day.
-It’s what makes this type of story so perfect for many fantasy tales: we’re all just a coin flip away from being entirely different people.” – Kameron Hurley
+It’s what makes this type of story so perfect for many fantasy tales: we’re all just a online coin flip away from being entirely different people.” – Kameron Hurley

 “You can flip a coin to change its face, but it remains the same coin.” – DaShanne Stokes